BotYue/ELE-292-Lab-SU/Lab 7 Sine and Bode/Lab 7 Main Task 1.md

 #### :pencil2:  Report Item 1-a

-In Python, enter all component values.<br> Then use `scipy.signal.lti` or `scipy.signal.TransferFunction` to create the system model.<br> Finally print out the system moded.
+In Python, enter all component values.<br> Then use `scipy.signal.lti` or `scipy.signal.TransferFunction` to create the system model.<br> Finally print out the system model.

 ---------

 ### ✅ Proceed to Task 2.
 No Check Point in this part.